libplctag/libplctag.NET/README.md

 ﻿# libplctag .NET

 This is a .NET wrapper around [libplctag](https://github.com/kyle-github/libplctag).
 Download from [nuget.org](https://www.nuget.org/packages/libplctag/).
 It was inspired by [libplctag-csharp](https://github.com/mesta1/libplctag-csharp).

+This wrapper simply embeds all the runtimes for each possible platform.
+On startup of an application, it checks if the runtime is present on the filesystem, and if it isn't it extracts the appropriate one.

 ## Goals